andykarpov/karabas-go/README.md

 The hardware design and documentation are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/).

-FPGA cores and mcu firmware are licensed by their own licenses.
+FPGA cores, the firmware and other software parts are licensed by their own licenses.

 ### What's on the board: